Pirate-Hunter-Zoro/Digital-Twins/README.md

   * **Goal**: To rigorously compare different patient vectorization methods (e.g., our custom GRU model vs. a large Transformer) and different similarity metrics (e.g., Cosine Similarity, Euclidean Distance, LLM Semantic Similarity) to see if they agree on which patients are similar or dissimilar.
   * **Key Scripts**:
-      * `scripts/world_2_neighbor_analysis/training/train_gru_embedder.py`: The Training Gymnasium\!
+      * `scripts/common/models/training/train_gru_embedder.py`: The Training Gymnasium\!
 This script trains our custom `HierarchicalPatientEncoder` model on the extrinsic task of predicting 30-day readmission.
       * `scripts/world_2_neighbor_analysis/vectorizers/run_vectorization.py`: The Vectorization Factory\!
 A scalable, modular script that takes patient data and an embedder type (`gru` or `transformer`) and creates the final patient vector files.
+      * `compute_distance_metrics.py`: The Universal Metric-Calculating Behemoth\!
+This machine takes the vector files and computes all pairwise metrics (cosine similarity, euclidean distance, LLM score) for every possible pair.
-      * `scripts/world_2_neighbor_analysis/examine_and_plot_correlations.py`: The Analysis & Art Machine\!
-This script takes a random sample of the generated vectors and performs the main analysis, creating scatter plots and heat maps to compare all the different similarity metrics.
+      * `plot_metrics.py`: The Correlation Matrix Megaplotter\!
+This is our data-art machine\!
+It reads the metrics file and generates beautiful scatter plots and heatmaps to visualize the relationships between the different similarity metrics.
   * **Launcher**: `slurm_jobs/world_2_neighbor_analysis/launch_world2_pipeline_grid.sh`
-  * **Status**: **ACTIVE\!** We have designed a new, automated, multi-stage pipeline to train our models, vectorize the data using different methods, and then run a comprehensive pairwise analysis.
+  * **Status**: **ACTIVE\!** We have designed a new, automated, multi-stage pipeline to vectorize the data, compute all pairwise metrics, and then generate a full suite of analytical plots.

 ### **World 3: The Judging Chamber** ⚖️